-Antequera is a UNESCO World Heritage Site thanks to its tradition, dolmens, the Torcal and the Peña de los Enamorados.
+Antequera is monumental and historic.
+Dozens of squares, churches, palaces make this city one of the most important in the province.
+Antequera is a UNESCO World Heritage Site thanks to its tradition, its thousand-year-old dolmens, the El Torcal natural area and the majestic Peña de los Enamorados.

 Where is Antequera located